Zhejiang: Demographics

 Han Chinese make up the vast majority of the population and the largest Han subgroup are the speakers of Wu varieties of Chinese.
-There are also 400,000 members of ethnic minorities, including approximately 200,000 She people and approximately 20,000 Hui Chinese.
+There are also 400,000 members of ethnic minorities, including approximately 200,000 She people and approximately 20,000 Hui people.
 Jingning She Autonomous County in Lishui is the only She autonomous county in China.

 Religion

 The predominant religions in Zhejiang are Chinese folk religions, Taoist traditions and Chinese Buddhism.
 According to surveys conducted in 2007 and 2009, 23.02% of the population believes and is involved in ancestor veneration, while 2.62% of the population identifies as Christian, decreasing from 3.92% in 2004.
 The reports did not give figures for other types of religion; 74.36% of the population may be either irreligious or involved in worship of nature deities, Buddhism, Confucianism, Taoism, folk religious sects.
 As of the mid-2010s, Zhejiang has 34,880 registered folk religious temples greater than 20 sqm and 10,000 registered places of worship of the five doctrines (Buddhism, Taoism, Catholicism, Protestantism, Islam).

-In mid-2015 the government of Zhejiang recognised folk religion as "civil religion" beginning the formal registration of the province's folk religious temples under the aegis of the provincial Bureau of Folk Faith.
+In mid-2015 the government of Zhejiang recognized folk religion as "civil religion" beginning the formal registration of the province's folk religious temples under the aegis of the provincial Bureau of Folk Faith.
 Buddhism has an important presence since its arrival in Zhejiang 1,800 years ago.

 Catholicism arrived 400 years ago in the province and Protestantism 150 years ago.
 Zhejiang is one of the provinces of China with the largest concentrations of Protestants, especially notable in the city of Wenzhou.
 In 1999, Zhejiang's Protestant population comprised 2.8% of the provincial population, a small percentage but higher than the national average.

-The rapid development of religions in Zhejiang has driven the local committee of ethnic and religious affairs to enact policies to rationalise them in 2014, variously named "Three Remodelings and One Demolition" operations or "Special Treatment Work on Illegally Constructed Sites of Religious and Folk Religion Activities" according to the locality.
+The rapid development of religions in Zhejiang has driven the local committee of ethnic and religious affairs to enact policies to rationalize them in 2014, variously named "Three Remodelings and One Demolition" operations or "Special Treatment Work on Illegally Constructed Sites of Religious and Folk Religion Activities" according to the locality.
 These regulations have led to cases of demolition of churches and folk religion temples or the removal of crosses from churches' roofs and spires.
 An exemplary case was that of the Sanjiang Church.
 Despite English-language media focused on Christian churches, only 2.3% of the buildings affected by the regulations were Christian churches; most of them were folk religious temples.

 Islam arrived 1,400 years ago in Zhejiang.
-Today Islam is practiced by a small number of people including virtually all the Hui Chinese living in Zhejiang.
+Today Islam is practiced by a small number of people including virtually all the Hui people living in Zhejiang.
 In 2020, there are 117,000 Muslims in Zhejiang.
 Another religion present in the province is She shamanism (practiced by She ethnic minority).